Spectral Sparse Representation for Clustering: Evolved from PCA, K-means, Laplacian Eigenmap, and Ratio Cut: Spectral Sparse Representation (SSR)

 $1/\sqrt{n}\leq sparsity(x) \leq 1$.
-It achieve the minimum when the magnitude of the entries are unform.
-The indicator matrix is the most sparse in that there is exactly one nonzero entry in each column.
-In this case, the sparsity achieves maximum 1.
+The higher the value, the sparser the vector.
+The minimum is achieved when the magnitudes of the entries are uniform.
+The indicator matrix has only one nonzero entry in each column, achieving the maximum sparsity 1.

-We give a qualitative interpretation of the cluster information embedded in the sparse codes $H$.
-Roughly speaking, the values in the code vector suggest how likely the data point belongs to different clusters.
-Assume there are two overlapping clusters $C_1$ and $C_2$, and a point $A_m$ lies on the overlapping region.
-From the perspective of LE, to minimize $\frac{1}{2}\sum_{i,j}\,\|X_i-X_j\|^2W_{ij}$, $s.t.$, $XX^T=I$, where there is a sub term $\sum_{i\in \mathcal{N}_m}\|X_m-X_i\|^2W_{mi}$ ($\mathcal{N}_m$ is the neighborhood of $A_m$), $H_m$ should be close to both $[1/\sqrt{n_1}, 0]^T$ and $[0, 1/\sqrt{n_2}]^T$ (indicators of $C_1$ and $C_2$ respectively in the ideal graph case, $n_i$ is the size of $C_i$).
-Thus there is a positive value in each row of $H_m$, but their magnitudes are less than $1/\sqrt{n_1}$ and $1/\sqrt{n_2}$ respectively.
-Then in order to meet the orthogonality between rows of $H$, small negative values must appear in the other points of $H$.
-When the overlap becomes heavy, the largest value in each row would be paired with a larger negative value in the other row.
-The two points of the largest row values would be the most far apart, since the distance of their indicator vectors is the largest.
-In all, for $H_m$, if there is only one positive entry, then the index of it indicates its cluster membership.
-If there are several positive entries, then it is an overlapping point of some corresponding clusters.
-Further, if the cluster sizes are similar, then the larger the value is, the closer the point is to the corresponding cluster.
+We provide a qualitative interpretation of the cluster information revealed by the sparse codes.
+The values of the code vector suggest how likely the data point belongs to different clusters.
+1) If there is only one positive entry, then the index of it indicates its cluster membership.
+2) If there are several positive entries, then the data is an overlapping point of some clusters.
+3) If the sizes of the clusters are similar, the larger the entry is, the closer the point is to the corresponding cluster.
+We now analyze.
+Assume there are two clusters $C_1$ and $C_2$, and exactly one overlapping point $A_m$.
+From the view of LE, we are to minimize $\sum_{i,j}\,\|X_i-X_j\|^2W_{ij}$, $\st$, $XX^T=I$.
+There is a sub term $\sum_{i\in \mathcal{N}_m}\|X_m-X_i\|^2W_{mi}$ ($\mathcal{N}_m$ is the neighborhood of $A_m$), which requires that $X_m^*=H_m$, should be close to both $[1/\sqrt{n_1}, 0]^T$ and $[0, 1/\sqrt{n_2}]^T$ (ideal indicator vectors of neighboring points).
+Hence there will be a positive value in each row of $H_m$, with magnitudes less than $1/\sqrt{n_1}$ and $1/\sqrt{n_2}$ respectively.
+In order to meet the orthogonality between rows of $H$, small negative values must appear in the other columns of $H$.
+This is our first impression to the sparse codes.

-As before, SSR has two versions: original-data version (SSRo) and kernel version (SSRk).
-We will introduce SSRk first, since it will be shown that this version is more practical.
+SSR has two versions: the linear version (SSRl) and the kernel version (SSRk).